omiridoue/sgsss-workflow/README.md

 Computational social science (CSS) brings computational approaches to social science questions, has been shown to be a powerful tool.

+The training explores a practical introduction to building computational workflows with Nextflow with the examples focusing on an application within social science.
+Feel free to follow along some of the practical material, the only prerequisite is that you register for an account with GitHub - no prior software installation is required!

 [Nextflow](https://www.nextflow.io/) is workflow management software which enables the writing of scalable and reproducible scientific workflows.
 It can integrate various software package and environment management systems